Table of Contents[Hide][Show]

 Premium seating is a lounge chair with a canopy and an attached safe.
-A cabana is much more luxurious and private and comes with a ton of amenities, including food and your own personal server.
+A cabana is much more luxurious and private and comes with a ton of amenities, including some snacks and your own personal server.

 You can inquire about seating availability at one of the concierge huts on the day of your visit.
 You might get lucky.
-But, if you want to guarantee yourself a shady take-a-break spot, reserve.
+But, if you want to guarantee yourself a shady take-a-break spot, reserve before you go.

 4. Get Seats and Lockers Early